-On November 14, the Financial Times reported that Germany has issued a directive requiring state-run gas ports not to accept any liquefied natural gas (LNG) shipments originating from Russia.
+Germany has issued a directive requiring state-run gas ports not to accept any liquefied natural gas (LNG) shipments originating from Russia, the Financial Times reported on November 14.

 According to a letter cited in the report, the German Economy Ministry has instructed state-owned Deutsche Energy Terminal to reject Russian gas shipments.

-The decision came after the company informed the German government of its plans to receive a cargo of Russian gas at the Brunsbuttel import port on November 17.
+The decision was made after the company informed the German government of its plans to receive a gas shipment from Russia at the Brunsbuttel import port on November 17.

-The agreement on the transit of Russian gas through Ukraine is due to expire at the end of this year.
+The agreement for the transit of Russian gas through Ukraine expires at the end of this year.
 Kiev has refused to extend the agreement with Moscow.

 Russia's gas supplies to Europe via Ukraine are relatively small.
 In 2023, Moscow will transport about 15 billion cubic meters of gas via Kiev.